Discover five colleges, an art school, a high school and 18,000 students

 Campus Flemingsberg is Sweden’s eighth largest campus with around 18,000 students, where you can read everything from medicine and healthcare to finance, law, political science, engineering, music and journalism.
 What’s more, Campus Flemingsberg is one of the few places in Sweden where you can train to become a police officer.

 In other words, this is a dynamic and multidisciplinary campus that offers a unique mix of higher education, research, knowledge-intensive companies and healthcare.
-Home to several colleges and universities, an upper secondary school and a university hospital, all within walking distance of each other.
+Home to several colleges and universities, an art school, an upper secondary school and a university hospital, all within walking distance of each other.